Fast quantum measurement tomography with optimal error bounds: Synopsis

 This work addresses the problem of quantum measurement tomography, which aims to reconstruct an unknown POVM based on the statistics obtained from a known set of input states.
 We propose and analyze a two-step reconstruction protocol that is both computationally fast and provably accurate.
 The protocol first constructs a linear least-squares estimator of the unknown POVM based on measurement statistics, and then projects this estimator onto the space of valid POVMs.
 This approach resembles projected least-squares quantum state and process tomography, but is adapted to the measurement problem \cite{guta2020fast, surawy2022projected}.

 A key strength of our method is that the least-squares estimator can be computed analytically when the probe states are drawn from specific ensembles.
-We focus on two prominent choices: global unitary 2-designs and tensor products of local 2-designs.
+We focus on two prominent choices: global 2-designs and tensor products of local 2-designs.
 For both ensembles, we provide rigorous, non-asymptotic performance guarantees for our estimator in terms of its average-case and worst-case reconstruction error.

-In particular, for a $L$-outcome POVM acting on a $d$-dimensional system, our method requires $\mathcal{O}(d^3 L/\epsilon^2)$ samples to achieve error $\epsilon$ in operational (worst-case) distance with high probability when using global 2-designs, and $\mathcal{O}(d^{3.33} L/\epsilon^2)$ samples when using tensor products of single-qubit 2-designs.
-For average-case distance, the sample complexity is $\mathcal{O}(d^2 L^2 / \epsilon^2)$ and $\mathcal{O}(d^{2.33} L^2 / \epsilon^2)$, respectively.
+In particular, for a $L$-outcome POVM acting on a $d$-dimensional system, our method requires $\mathcal{O}((d^3 + d^2 L)/\epsilon^2)$ samples to achieve error $\epsilon$ in operational (worst-case) distance with high probability when using global 2-designs, and $\mathcal{O}((12^n + 6^n L)/\epsilon^2)$ samples when using tensor products of single-qubit 2-designs.
+For average-case distance, the sample complexity is $\mathcal{O}(d^2 L / \epsilon^2)$ and $\mathcal{O}(5^n L / \epsilon^2)$, respectively.

+In principle, a POVM can be viewed as a quantum-to-classical channel, meaning full reconstruction could be achieved via standard quantum process tomography using the diamond norm.
+However, estimating a quantum channel to accuracy $\epsilon$ in diamond distance requires $\mathcal{O}(d_{\mathrm{in}}^{3} L_{\mathrm{out}}^{3}/\epsilon^{2})$ samples, which is substantially larger than our results.
+The choice between our two proposed metrics presents a trade-off depending on the application.
+The operational distance $d_{\mathrm{op}}$ requires more samples but provides strict guarantees for all possible states, making it the necessary choice for rigorous error mitigation (as shown in Sec.~\ref{sec:application_to_error_mitigation}).
+On the other hand, the average-case distance ($d_{\mathrm{av}}$) requires fewer resources and is much better suited for randomized or near-term protocols (such as variational algorithms or classical shadows).
+In these typical experiments, worst-case bounds might overestimate the errors, making $d_{\mathrm{av}}$ the most efficient and natural choice.

 To assess the optimality of our approach, we also derive lower bounds on the sample complexity of any non-collective, non-adaptive QMT protocol.
 Our proof combines techniques from quantum information theory and classical statistics, such as discretization arguments and Fano's inequality.
-We show that any protocol aiming to reconstruct an unknown POVM up to error $\epsilon$ must use at least $\Omega(d^3 / \epsilon^2)$ samples for the operational distance and $\Omega(d^2 L / \epsilon^2)$ samples for the average distance.
-These bounds match the dimension scaling of our upper bounds up to logarithmic factors.
+We show that any protocol aiming to reconstruct an unknown POVM up to error $\epsilon$ must use at least $\Omega((d^3 + d^2L) / \epsilon^2)$ samples for the operational distance and $\Omega(d^2 L / \epsilon^2)$ samples for the average distance.
+These bounds match the scaling of our upper bounds for both distances, achieving strict optimality in both $d$ and $L$.

-Still, a gap remains in the dependence on the number of POVM outcomes $L$.
-While our upper bounds scale linearly (or quadratically, in the average-case setting) in $L$, our current lower bounds miss that factor.
-Despite significant effort, we were unable to close this gap, and we leave the problem of establishing tight $L$-scaling bounds as an open question for future work.